 Information sharing is a critical component of providing effective and coordinated care.
 Adhering to these procedures ensure that information is shared appropriately, respecting confidentiality and legal requirements while promoting the well-being of people receiving care and support.
-Consent to share information should be gained, if the person does not have mental capacity, then a Mental Capacity Assessment and Best Interests report should be completed and associated to file.

 Purpose and Necessity